intel-analytics/ipex-llm/python/llm/example/GPU/HuggingFace/Multimodal/janus-pro/README.md

   The image shows a young child holding a small plush toy.
 The child is wearing a pink and white striped dress with a red and white bow on the shoulder.
   ```

-- Chat with only text inputs:
+- Chat with only text input:
   ```log
   Inference time: xxxx s
   -------------------- Input Image Path --------------------